 Scaling Personalisation Across Millions of Members

-Jenny is candid about the scale challenge.
+The scale challenge is real.
 L&G supports millions of workplace pension members.

 Personalisation at that scale cannot rely on manual comms planning.
 It needs an operating model that combines behavioural segmentation, real-time learning, and orchestration across channels.